ZakaTiwana/network_request/README.md

   Future<Map<String, String>> get authorizationHeader async => {};

   // Optional: Implement custom error decoding
+  // this is triggered in the case if status code is not in 200-299
   @override
   Exception? errorDecoder(dynamic data) {
     try {